 Working with a diverse group of trained volunteer facilitators, participants will engage in interactive activities, discussions and readings.
-Participants will be asked to make a commitment to attend all eight two-hour sessions which will take place over a three-month period.
-The final session will conclude with sharing our personal action plans for racial justice.
+Participants will be asked to make a commitment to attend all eight two+-hour sessions which will take place over a three-month period.

 To sign up to be a participant in the Anti-Racism Project please click on the link below and fill out the form:

 RaisingVoicesUSA, Hispanic Brotherhood of Rockville Centre, Central Synagogue-Beth Emeth, United Church of Rockville Centre, and Sisterhood of CSBE have generously provided us with either minimal start-up funding and/or support.

 With gratitude to Cultural Bridges to Justice for permitting us to use many of their materials.